-Winter (December - March) mean daily minimum temperatures range from 32 °F to 50 °F with an average temperature of 41 °F based on historical climatological data from the U.S. Air Force Combat Climatology Center, 14th Weather Squadron.
-Because even on warm days a significant drop in temperature after sunset by as much as 40 °F can occur, there is a risk of cold stress/injury from November - April.
-The risk assessment for Non-Freezing Cold Injuries (NFCI), such as chilblain, trench foot, and hypothermia, is Low based on historical temperature and precipitation data.
-Frostbite is unlikely to occur because temperatures rarely drop below freezing.
-However, personnel may encounter significantly lower temperatures during field operations at higher altitudes.
-As with heat stress/injuries, cold stress/injuries are largely dependent on operational and individual factors instead of environmental factors alone (Reference 9).
+Winter (December - March) temperatures ranged from 25 °F to 68 °F based on historical climatological data from the U.S. Air Force Combat Climatology Center, 14th Weather Squadron.
+Because even on warm days a significant drop in temperature after sunset by as much as 40 °F could have occurred, there was a risk of cold stress/injury when temperatures fall below 60 °F, which could have occurred from September - May.
+The risk assessment for Non-Freezing Cold Injuries (NFCI), such as chilblain, trench foot, and hypothermia, was Low based on historical temperature and precipitation data.
+Frostbite was unlikely to occur because temperatures rarely drop below freezing.
+However, personnel may have encountered significantly lower temperatures during field operations at higher altitudes.
+As with heat stress/injuries, cold stress/injuries were largely dependent on operational and individual factors instead of environmental factors alone.

-Low: The health risk of cold injury is Low.
-Confidence in the health risk estimate is medium.
+Low: The health risk of cold injury as Low.
+Confidence in the health risk estimate was medium.

-8.1.2 Long-term health risk:
+8.2.2 Long-term health risk:

-Low: The health risk of cold injury is Low.
-Confidence in the health risk estimate is high.
+Low: The health risk of cold injury was Low.
+Confidence in the health risk estimate was high